Shockwave4546/FRC-2016/README.md

 Check CAN bus order: TODO get proper order from Will

--Bridge conection is active, but no robot communication
+-Bridge connection is active, but no robot communication

 Ensure that the radio is connected properly and fully booted, then press the reset button on the roborio to reboot it.
 DO NOT reboot the robot using the breaker, as this is caused by the roborio booting too quickly for it to recognize the radio.